Picking the right English-speaking Steuerberater in Berlin

-These swiss-knives “jack of all trades” professionals are relevant to many parts our lives as active tax-payers, entrepreneurs or even just as a family.
+These swish-army knives are relevant to many parts our lives as tax-payers, entrepreneurs or even just as a family.
 Their precious advice can make a significant impact so it feels right to spend a bit of time picking the right one for your situation.

-Back is to basics: what is a Steuerberater doing exactly?
+Back is to basics: what is a Steuerbrater doing exactly?

 Here are all the roles of tax consultant in Germany: